apache/openwhisk/README.md

 **Tip:** Optionally, if you want to use Ubuntu desktop `(cd openwhisk/tools/ubuntu-setup && source ubuntu-desktop.sh)`

-#### Build OpenWhisk in Vagrant virtual machine

-Your virtual machine is now ready to build and run OpenWhisk. _Login to the virtual machine to complete the next steps._
+**Your virtual machine is now ready to build and run OpenWhisk. _Login to the virtual machine to complete the next steps._**

+### Build and deploy OpenWhisk

+The following commands are relative to the OpenWhisk directory.
+If necessary, change your working directory with `cd /your/path/to/openwhisk`.

   ```
-  # all commands are relative to the OpenWhisk directory in your Vagrant machine
-  cd openwhisk

   # build and deploy OpenWhisk in the virtual machine
   ant clean build deploy